- Check out holiday rentals for £100 per night or less

 - Browse property locations by map or enter travel dates

 - Filter deals by no of bedrooms, facilities & more

-South Africa climate guide
+South Africa weather

 Get the latest coronavirus (COVID-19) updates for South Africa with current travel advice, statistics and online resources.

 Below are the temperatures expected today at popular destinations in South Africa.
 Select a destination to compare today's forecast with average weather conditions.

 The weather guide for South Africa shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.